Tuesday, July 1, 2025

 I've been thinking ever since of how lucky I am to be able to have these two points of view: A raw appreciation for the splendor of this serendipitous sight and the deeper appreciation of how these two point of light are nowhere close to each other and not lined up in any other way.

-One morning, I was appreciating the Sunrise and thinking about how I was the one actually moving on a rotating rock at over 400 MPH* ('Earthturn' I've been trying to get my astronomy student to rebrand that old word 'Sunrise').
-It was intoxicating and I got a little dizzy which then broke the spell of having that perspective (like realizing you are in a dream will often wake you up).
+One morning, I was appreciating the Sunrise and thinking about how I was the one actually moving on a rotating rock at over 400 MPH* ('Earthturn' I've been trying to get my astronomy students to rebrand that old word 'Sunrise').
+It was intoxicating and I got a little dizzy which then broke the spell of having that perspective (like how realizing you are in a dream will often wake you up).

 source: https://physics.uwo.ca/~basu/teach/ast020/notes/nightsky.pdf

 Reframing is a powerful tool.
-When I think about how hard it is to learn new thing or to actually think clearly, I remind myself that thinking it primarily (entirely?) an emotion-driven thing.
+When I think about how hard it is to learn a new thing or to actually think clearly, I remind myself that thinking is primarily (entirely?) an emotion-driven thing.
 We are constant victims of our emotions.
 Most of the time, our 'thinking' is just a way of justifying what our emotions have already 'decided'.
 When I find myself baffled by others (or myself!), this perspective gives me comfort.

 “Poets say science takes away from the beauty of the stars - mere globs of gas atoms.
 I too can see the stars on a desert night, and feel them.
 But do I see less or more?
 The vastness of the heavens stretches my imagination - stuck on this carousel my little eye can catch one - million - year - old light.
 A vast pattern - of which I am a part...
 What is the pattern, or the meaning, or the why?
 It does not do harm to the mystery to know a little about it.
 For far more marvelous is the truth than any artists of the past imagined it.
 Why do the poets of the present not speak of it?
 What men are poets who can speak of Jupiter if he were a man, but if he is an immense spinning sphere of methane and ammonia must be silent?”